Best Delta 8 Products for Depression Reviewed (July 2023)

 Many others carry delta-8 with a smaller amount of delta-9 THC because delta-9 is produced when you convert CBD into delta-8.

-You can also have full-spectrum delta-8, which will carry delta-8 plus the full range hemp cannabinoids (CBD, delta-9 THC, and minor cannabinoids) and terpenes.
+You can also have full-spectrum delta-8, which will carry delta-8 plus the full range of hemp cannabinoids (CBD, delta-9 THC, and minor cannabinoids) and terpenes.

 Full-spectrum cannabis products are considered more effective than those containing only one cannabinoid thanks to the entourage effect: the synergy between cannabinoids and terpenes (1).

-In particular, I recommend using a product that contains significant amounts of CBD alongside delta-8, because early studies suggest that CBD may have antidepressant effects (3).
+In particular, I recommend using a product that contains significant amounts of CBD alongside delta-8 because early studies suggest that CBD may have antidepressant effects (3).

 Product Potency